Tax Planning Guide: 2026

 Key Takeaways on Pennsylvania Capital Gains Tax in 2026

 • 1 No preferential rate for long-term gains.
-Pennsylvania taxes all capital gains, short-term and long-term, as ordinary income at a flat 3.07%.
+Pennsylvania taxes all capital gains, short-term and long-term, as ordinary income at a flat 3.07 percent.
 There is no reduced rate for assets held longer than one year, unlike the federal system.

 The Fundamentals